-Simply enter your username or the email address you used setting up the WordPress account.
+Simply enter your username or the email address you used to set up the WordPress account.

-Instructions for resetting you password will be emailed to you.
+Instructions for resetting your password will be emailed to you.

 Once your password has been reset, return to the login screen (using example.com/wp-admin or example.com/login) and log in using your credentials.

 That wasn’t so hard.
 Was it?

 If you’ve never seen or actively used the WordPress dashboard before, you might feel overwhelmed at first.

 However, for writing a blog post, all you need to know is where to go to write a post.
 Thankfully, you have three options.